 While you need in-person treatment to remove or biopsy a suspicious lesion, you can reduce your risk of skin cancer with a remote evaluation before you come in for treatment.
 Getting checked out right away increases your chances of a successful outcome with conditions like skin cancer.

 Our SINY® Dermatology team treats new and existing patients from our five offices in the greater New York City area.
 We have two offices in Brooklyn, one in Park Slope and one in Bay Ridge.
-Other offices are in Manhattan’s West Village, Forest Hills in Queens, and Oyster Bay, Long Island, in Nassau County.
+Other offices are in Manhattan’s West Village, Upper East Side and Forest Hills in Queens.

 You can set up a telehealth appointment by calling us at 800-778-3090.